 The Center for Excellence in Diversity and Student Inclusion

 Duquesne's Spiritan founders believed in welcoming all and excluding none.
 Today, diversity remains at the forefront of our core values.

 The Center for Excellence in Diversity and Student Inclusion helps by providing support services and opportunities for learning.
 The Center coordinates community-wide events and programs to celebrate, acknowledge campus leaders and raise awareness about critical issues.

 International Student Resources

 With a population that includes students from more than 90 countries, Duquesne offers many opportunities for students from all cultural, socioeconomic and religious backgrounds to learn from one another and gain a global perspective in their studies.
 Outside of the classroom, students participate in a wide variety of cultural programming and activities each year.
-In fact, our International Student Organization is one of the largest and most active student-lead organizations on campus.
+In fact, our International Student Organization is one of the largest and most active student-led organizations on campus.

-At the same time, our size allows us to work individually with our international students, ensuring a smooth transition to Duquesne.
 Our Office of International Programs (OIP) helps guide students through the admissions process.
 The OIP also offers personalized service for incoming students.
 For instance, our Cultural Ambassador program matches each incoming international student with a fellow current student who can answer questions and serve as a dedicated resource.

 For international students who seek to improve their English language skills, Duquesne offers an English as a Second Language Certificate Program.

 Duquesne has a long history of serving active military personnel, veterans, and their families.
 Our Veteran and Military Services office offers a wide array of personalized services and resources.
 The Veteran Service Center in Libermann Hall is a learning and recreation center created specifically for veteran and military students and their families.